top of page

 As part of our CEAIG programme (careers education, information, advice and guidance) Year 10 students will have the opportunity to embark on a work experience.
 With many employers increasingly looking for experience as well as academic achievement in candidates, this is a great opportunity for your child to gain this practical knowledge and to develop confidence and key employability skills.

-Work experience will run from Monday 1st - Friday 5th July 2024 (provisional dates).
+Work experience will run from Monday 30th - Friday 5th July 2025.

 Students: If you have no strong career ideas, a good starting point for looking for work placements is to think about family, friends and neighbours and the type of work that they do.
 Could you do a week's work experience with any of these?